SKDPROGRAMMER-AMANKUMAR/Mastery-Backend-Development/Readme.md

     //return response

-    const {fullName, email, password, username} = req.body console.log("This is the all data of req.body",req.body) if(
+    const {fullName, email, password, username} = req.body

+    console.log("This is the all data of req.body",req.body)

+    /*The code checks if any of the required fields (fullName, email, password, username) are empty or consist only of whitespace.
+If any field is empty, it throws an error indicating that all fields are required.*/ if(
         [fullName, email,  password, username,].some((field)=> field?.trim()==="")
     ){
       throw new ApiError(400,"All fields are required")
     }

+   /*// The  code is using Mongoose to find a user in the database where either the `username` or
+   // the `email` matches the provided values.
+It is using the operator to specify that the query
+   // should match documents where either the `username` or the `email` field matches the provided
+   // values.
+The result is stored in the `existedUser` variable.*/
     const existedUser = await User.findOne({
         $or: [{ username }, { email }]
     })